-home site search Beliefs about WRITING © site index send email
+home | site search | Beliefs about WRITING © | site index | send email |

-Writing has two components: 1) that ‘thing' that you need to say, 2) the tools (skill - talent - commitment) to express it.
-Without both it is impossible to write a good script.
+the tools (skill - talent - commitment) to express it.
+Without both it is

 It is the process of writing - the work itself - that brings joy to me as a writer.
 If I feel the need to say something and endeavor to put it on paper in an attempt to communicate it, then that's all that really matters.
 And if I can find the joy in that process I feel that I'm a very lucky person.

-It's the needing to express that ‘thing' is central - the tools merely serve that inner need.
+It's the needing to express that thing' is central - the tools merely serve that inner need.
 If you exercise the tools in service of something that's unfelt - not from the heart, that's perversion.
 But only you know what's in your heart - no one can make that judgement but you.

 Without the tools to express what's in your heart is like being a deaf mute - you have so much to say and need to hear what is spoken to you but you cannot.
 I don't know what's worse (having been in both places) - having nothing to say or being unable to express myself.

-It is not necessary to intellectual understand, or be able to analyze, what that ‘thing' is that you need to express.
+It is not necessary to intellectual understand, or be able to analyze, what that thing' is that you need to express.
 In fact trying to figure it out is often not helpful.
 Some people are better able to describe their heart than others but that has little or nothing to do with their being able to express it through their writing.
 Much (or most) of what people need to write about is ineffable - inexpressable.
 That's why they use drama.

 Writing is irreducible.
 You cannot dissect a scene without, in some sense, killing it.
-You cannot take apart a script and look at the parts - improve some - and then put it back together in hopes of making it ‘better'.
+You cannot take apart a script and look at the parts - improve some - and then put it back together in hopes of making it better'.
 This is not to say that some script are immature or unformed or dishonest or fail in any other number of ways.
 But being able to understand those failings is best left to the process of rehearsing with actors.
 Analysis is the wrong tool to use on a dramatic work (at least in the writing process - it may have a place in the critical process but even then I'm not sure).

 But on the other hand, unless you understand the mechanics of drama and story and movies, it is often difficult to write effective movies.
 It is more that you need to learn all these fundamental skills and then forget them - or know them so well that they recede into the background, allowing your unconscious to emerge.
 There is also a level of appreciation that you develop when you understand the inner workings of a scene.
 There is a beauty in the mechanics.